Graham Newman, European Product Marketing Manager, FINEOS

 The claims process collects and generates large volumes of text-based information, such as adjuster notes, emails, customer service calls and claimant interviews.
 In fact, unstructured data can represent up to 80 percent of claims data.

-Text mining software accesses the unstructured text, parses it to distil meaningful data and analyses the newly created data to gain a deeper understanding of the claim.
+Text mining software accesses the unstructured text, parses it to distil meaningful data and analyzes the newly created data to gain a deeper understanding of the claim.

 E.g. Scripted comments in auto-accident claims.
 It would be a little suspicious if multiple claimants, allegedly unrelated, all say exactly the same thing.